nus-cs2113-AY2122S1/tp/docs/team/exetr.md

 1. Added subclasses that extend the main `Item` class by [silin](https://github.com/silinche), which include the `Audio`, `Book`, `Magazine`, `Video` and `Miscellaneous` classes. ([#62](https://github.com/AY2122S1-CS2113-T16-1/tp/pull/62))

-2. Added the `TextUI` class, which handles recording inputs from the user and displaying messages from the application. ([#15](https://github.com/AY2122S1-CS2113-T16-1/tp/pull/15))
+2. Added the `TextUI` class, handling inputs from the user and displaying messages from the application. ([#15](https://github.com/AY2122S1-CS2113-T16-1/tp/pull/15))

 3. Extended on [silin's](https://github.com/silinche) `AddCommand` and all child classes (`AddAudioCommand`, `AddBookCommand`, `AddMagazineCommand`, `AddMiscellaneousCommand`, `AddVideoCommand`) ([#87](https://github.com/AY2122S1-CS2113-T16-1/tp/pull/87)).
 It allows users to creating new items of different categories (audio, book, magazine, video, miscellaneous) and insert them into the catalogue.